hoppersroppers/fundamentals/LinuxBasics/5-OvertheWireBandit04.md

 # Over the Wire: Bandit 0-4

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/8ShdVhAv6ro?wmode=opaque" width="640"></iframe>You
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/8ShdVhAv6ro?wmode=opaque" width="640"></iframe>

-might have heard of
+You might have heard of
 <a href="http://overthewire.org/wargames/bandit/" rel="noopener"
 target="_blank">Over the Wire</a> before, it is a very famous online wargame.